 3. Go for Mild Detergents

 If you choose to use a detergent on your floors, always select a pH-neutral product.
-These are gentle to the surface.
+These pH-neutral cleaning products are gentle to the surface.
+Thus, it is safe to use on marble.
 However, they’re less efficient at removing tough stains compared to acidic and alkaline products.

 Other commonly-used cleaners to avoid include: